 Studies published since then have reported inconsistent results.
 Some very large population studies have been undertaken to try to settle this question.
-The prescription and cancer databases that facilitate such large studies are typically not able to provide data concerning confounding factors for the subjects.
-Therefore, it is possible that the use of antibiotics simply reflects health deficits such as chronic inflammation, chronic infection, or a weakened immune system that in themselves increase breast cancer risk.
-However, available evidence suggests on balance that some antibiotics might promote breast cancer in some women.
-For example, a 2022 study reported that higher numbers of antibiotic prescriptions and different antibiotics prescribed both were linked to increased breast cancer-specific mortality among women with triple negative (ER-/PR-/HER2-) breast cancer.
+The prescription and cancer databases that facilitate such large studies typically are not able to provide data concerning confounding factors for the participants.
+Therefore, it is possible that the use of antibiotics simply reflects health deficits such as chronic inflammation, chronic infection, or a weakened immune system that in themselves contribute to increased breast cancer risk.

 Some antibiotics have been linked to increased breast cancer risk